Cat333t/visor/README.md

 # Visor 🌐

+This project is deployed on Vercel.
+You can find the deployment link [here](https://visor-app.vercel.app).

+---

+## 📝 Description

-A lightweight website analytics tool built with React, Node.js, Express, and MongoDB.
-This tool is a more simple alternative to Google Analytics and other similar products.
+Visor is a free and open source website analytics tool that allows you to track the traffic of your website.
+It is a simple and easy to use tool that allows you to track the traffic of your website.
+It is a more simple alternative to Google Analytics and other similar products.

-This repository contains the **frontend (React-based dashboard)** for the [Visor](https://cat333t.github.io/visor) project — a lightweight website analytics tool.

-👉 For the **backend (Node.js + Express + MongoDB)**, see the [Visor Server repository](https://github.com/cat333t/visor-server).

 ---